seeblick/DazzlingDogs/README.md

 ![Bella with nine](./BellaWithNinePuppies.JPG)
 This is the father, Nero.
 Half Ridgeback, half Shepherd.
 So the pups are 75% Shepherd.
 ![Nero](./Nero.JPG)
-and here an older sibling eating pawpaw
+This is an older sibling eating pawpaw
 ![Linus]()